genomicsclass/windows/README.md

----
-title: "Setting up R and RStudio in Windows"
+# Setting up R and RStudio in Windows
-output: html_document
-layout: page
----

 ## Runnning as Administrator
 * When you run the installers, make sure to run them as administrator.